 6 oz ( ¾ cup) heavy whipping cream

-(If desired, this can also be done in the microwave – combine ingredients and microwave on half power in 30-second intervals, stirring in between until smooth).
+Place chocolate chips in a heat-proof bowl.
+Add whipping cream and microwave on half power in 30-second intervals, stirring in between until smooth.
 Cool on the countertop of fridge until the ganache reaches a spreadable consistency.

 If filling with ganache, pipe a small rim of frosting around the outer edge of your first cake layer to keep the filling from showing on the outside of the cake, and spread the ganache over the layer.

 Add your second cake layer on top!